Pets, Cats, and Dog Lice Treatment

 Pet Spray

 Tea tree oil, being insoluble in water, needs to be emulsified in order to create a pet spray.
-I recommend using a potassium soap like Dr. Bronner's or Green Soap available at medical supply shops.
+I recommend using a potassium soap like Dr Bronner's or Green Soap available online at Amazon, or at medical supply shops.

 How to use the Pet Spray